Brick-and-mortar retail in the digital transformation

 The mind says: Digital convenience

-Modern retail concepts such as Click & Collect, Electronic Shelf Labelling (‘ESL’), RFID and beacon technologies can usually be integrated into existing systems and linked to powerful analytics tools.
+Modern retail concepts such as click-and-collect, electronic shelf labelling (‘ESL’), RFID and beacon technologies can usually be integrated into existing systems and linked to powerful analytics tools.
 This makes inventory management processes more efficient and improves the in-store experience and customer loyalty.
-That is the business perspective of the industry’s major players.
+So much for the business perspective among the industry’s major players.

 The gut says: Genuine passion

 At the same time, a very different shift is taking place in city centres: a return to the passion of the handmade.
-Whether it’s a coffee roastery, a barbershop or a specialist bike shop – customers are increasingly seeking out specialist providers who are passionate about what they do and who impress with their enthusiasm and expertise.
-Even a major book retail chain has recently started adding handwritten recommendations from its staff to the books in its displays.
-The clear message: We know our range.
+Whether it’s a coffee roastery, a barbershop or a specialist bike shop – customers are increasingly seeking out specialist retailers who are passionate about what they do and win them over with their enthusiasm and expertise.
+Even a major book retail chain has recently started adding handwritten recommendations from its staff to the books on display.
+The clear message: we know our range.
 We have an opinion.
-Books are not just products to us; literature is our passion.
+For us, books aren’t just products; literature is our passion.

 The promising path for the future is therefore likely to lie in striking a balance between digital convenience and personal expertise.
-For standard and mass-market products, the advantages of the online world are decisive, regardless of whether the customer is in the shop or ordering conveniently from their sofa at home via a mobile device.
-As soon as emotion and appreciation play a greater role, however, the local specialist retailer has a clear advantage.
-Bringing both worlds together and communicating this credibly will be one of the key challenges for the retail sector in the coming years.
+For standard and mass-market products, the advantages of the online world are decisive, regardless of whether the customer is in the shop or ordering via a mobile device from the comfort of their sofa at home.
+As soon as emotion and appreciation play a greater role, however, local specialist retailers have a clear advantage.
+Bringing these two worlds together and communicating this authentically will be one of the key challenges for the retail sector in the coming years.

 Read more: